 Maar lakes have a very deep basin structure and thus a residence time of years or even decades for the water body.
-Accordingly, the water in the basin is old and reacts strongly with the sediments of the lake bottom.
-Under the modern climatological conditions, the water warms each summer and stratifies; warm water with oxygen in the surface layer and cold water without oxygen at depth.
-This deep-water anoxia is, thus, a summer phenomenon, which is destroyed when the surface cools below 4°C in fall.
-At this temperature, water has its maximum density and thus sinks to depth to fill the deep water with fresh oxygenated water during the winter.
-In the anoxic summer, deep water however has reacted with the bottom sediments, and dissolved iron, manganese and other elements get enriched at depth.
-If this process leads to a density higher than that of 4°C cold sinking surface water, the deep water is no longer involved into the seasonal mixing processes and remains permanently without oxygen at depth; the perfect environment for varve formation and preservation, called monimolimnion.
+Accordingly, the water in the basin is old and reacts with the sediments of the lake bottom strongly.
+Under the modern climatological conditions the water warms each summer and stratifies; warm water with oxygen in the surface layer, and cold water without oxygen at depth.
+This deep water anoxia is thus a summer phenomenon, which is destroyed when the surface cools below 4°C in fall.
+At this temperature water has its maximum density and thus sinks to depth to fill the deep water with fresh oxygenated water during the winter.
+If the anoxic summer deep water however has reacted with the bottom sediments, and dissolved iron, manganese and other elements get enriched at depth, then the deep water can reach a density higher than the 4°C cold sinking surface water.
+Under this circumstance the deep water is not incorporated into the annual circulation and remains permanently without oxygen at depth.

-The cores used for the ELSA-20 time series represent those of our cores, which preserve the varves in the best possible way.
-The ELSA-20 time series is not yet presented with a varve-counted chronology, but tuned to the established ice core chronology, see above.
-The next generation ELSA-23 will present respective time series with floating varve chronology, wherever possible.
+The cores used for the ELSA-20 time series represent those cores, which preserve the varves in the best possible way.
+The ELSA-20 time series is, however, not yet presented on a varve counted time scale, but tuned to the established ice core chronology (Sirocko et al., 2021).
+The next generation of ELSA-23 will present respective time series with counted floating chronologies, wherever possible.